Your Child's Care Matters - And the Experts on their Medical Team Make

 Board-certified pediatric anesthesiologists have completed 4 years of undergraduate

 education, followed by 4 years of medical school, and then do their internship

 and residency in pediatric anesthesia for an additional 4 years.
 Pediatric

 anesthesiologists may have also done a pediatrics residency or an additional

 Pediatric Anesthesiology Fellowship.

-Many facilities will use general anesthesiologists, who don't have
+Many facilities will just use general anesthesiologists, who don't

 we know what patients will benefit from receiving care from a pediatric

 anesthesiologist, and we ensure your child receives appropriate care from

 the most qualified providers.